Free Trial

 Outreach for influencers or guest posts: pitch a topic to a site you’d like a link from.
 If they agree, you get to publish your content on their site, including links back to your blog posts and your homepage.

-Guesting on podcasts: you can also suggest to be a guest on podcasts that are centered around your target industry.
+Guesting on podcasts: you can also ask to be a guest on podcasts that are centered around your target industry.
 Most shows feature notes that include links to any resources mentioned during the show, as well as the guest’s website (i.e. your store).

 #7.
 SEO Copywriting